Focus On Diabetes

 2019 Diabetes Standards of Care

 The American Diabetes Association (ADA) 2019 Standards of Medical Care in Diabetes (“ADA Standards of Care”) provide guidance for the management of individuals with diabetes.
 Pharmacologic treatment recommendations are provided for managing both T1D and T2D.
-The ADA Standards of Care provide a detailed treatment algorithm as well as information about drug-specific and patient factors to consider when selecting antihyperglycemic treatment for adults with T2D.2 These resources are available at diabetesjournal.org.
+The ADA Standards of Care provide a detailed treatment algorithm as well as information about drug-specific and patient factors to consider when selecting antihyperglycemic treatment for adults with T2D.2 These resources are available at diabetesjournal.org (link is external).
 In addition, the American Association of Clinical Endocrinologists (AACE) and American College of Endocrinology (ACE) released an updated comprehensive management algorithm for T2D in 2019.3 This resource is available at aace.com.